-- You cannot keep an exercise machine in a travel unit, but you can join a gym or use the park's exercise room if they have one.
+- You cannot keep an exercise machine in a travel unit.
+You can join a gym or use a park's exercise room if they have one.

-- You cannot entertain large numbers of people in your motor home or camper, but you can rent the clubhouse for fun activities.
+- You cannot entertain large numbers of people in your motor home or camper, but you can rent a park's clubhouse for fun activities.

 - You will not have a great deal of room for computer equipment, but you can carry a laptop and a small portable printer on board.

 There are ways around just about every type of issue or inconvenience you might encounter.
 If you plan well and make smart decisions, living in an RV can be easier and cheaper than remaining in a house.
 Millions of people live this way, and you can too.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.

 Question: I'm currently living in my 2016 Grand Design Solitude.
 The 5th wheel has been parked in the safe spot approximately 1.5 years.
 Is there any maintenance I should be doing since it's going to be parked in one spot for the foreseeable future?

 Answer: Yes: Make sure to check and seal your roof, seams and any areas that attach to the RV regularly, cover the tires to protect them from the sun, also check screens and repair where needed.
 Before you try to drive it anywhere, make sure your tires have not rotted on the inside.